 What you pay attention to along with the quality of your attention are, neuron by neuron and day by day, creating your reality, building and rebuilding the world you live in.

 Many of the things you automatically and habitually pay attention to and invest your mental and emotional energy in were determined years ago and influenced by many factors.
 Even many of your emotions have been shaped by your past.
 That is not your fault.
 There is still time to wake up and look deeply into your own mind and start the journey of reshaping your responses to all the challenges life offers.
-Your freedom to wake up in any moment, notice what's happening, connect with what matters to you, and see what you truly need is the key to your liberation.
+Your freedom to wake up in any moment, notice what's happening, connect with what matters to you, and see what you truly need in this moment are keys to your liberation.
 You can build a more satisfying and fulfilling future by subtle shifts in how you experience the present moment.
-This process does not unfold through the accumulation of intellectual knowledge but through the direct encounter with each living moment.
+This process does not unfold through the accumulation of intellectual knowledge but through the embodied encounter with each living moment.